CMOs: What Changes for Your CEO After a Funding Round

 Key Takeaways:

-• The strongest post-raise companies treat the CEO’s presence as part of their go-to-market strategy.
+• Strong growth-stage companies treat the CEO’s presence as part of go-to-market strategy rather than personal branding.

 The CEO Signal Gap